Small GroupsTemperament

 Group Properties

-Most interested in the hidden properties and inner workings of everything they encounter.
-They excel at understanding the slow changes in objects and systems, recognizing hidden content through subtle external cues, discerning quality, and determining what is beneficial and pleasant at the moment (Si), versus what is dangerous and deceptive (Ni).
+Most attuned to hidden properties and inner workings of everything they encounter.
+They tend to sense the slow changes in objects and systems, recognizing hidden content through subtle external cues, discerning quality, and determining what is beneficial and pleasant at the moment (S), versus what is draining or unpleasant (T).

 Questions: "What is it like?", "What does it contain?"

-Semantics: Expectations, Changes, Qualities, Illusions, Dreams, Remedies, Whims, Moods, Analyses, Reputations, Privileges.
+Semantics: Expectations, Changes, Qualities, Illusions, Dreams, Remedies, Whims, Moods, Analyses, Sensations, Comfort.